pbj224/CodeInterpreterGPT/README.md

 # CodeInterpreterGPT - Python Code Interpreter

-CodeInterpreterGPT is a project that utilizes the GPT-4 model provided by OpenAI and the PowerShell Prompt of Anaconda to create a system that can interpret and execute Python code in a manner similar to the Advanced Data Analysis feature of ChatGPT.
-This project aims to provide a highly interactive and useful tool for Python programmers, data scientists, and machine learning enthusiasts.
+CodeInterpreterGPT is a project that leverages the GPT-4 model provided by OpenAI, Anaconda's PowerShell Prompt, and native Command Shell to create a system capable of interpreting and executing both Python and shell commands.
+This project aims to provide a highly interactive and versatile tool for Python programmers, data scientists, machine learning enthusiasts, and system administrators.

 The project is structured to use OpenAI's API to interpret and execute Python code snippets in an environment that resembles a Jupyter Notebook.
 This environment is facilitated by the integration of Anaconda PowerShell Prompt, which provides a robust and versatile command-line interface for Python code execution.
 Utilizing the capabilities of the GPT-4 model, the project can conduct data analysis tasks, making it a useful tool for data exploration and comprehension.
+The repository also includes a CommandShellExecutor class wrapped within a CommandShellManager.
+This setup allows GPT-4 to execute shell commands while maintaining a stateful experience.

 ## Table of Contents